Key Takeaways

 A life insurance calculator can help determine how much you need to start.
 Once you have a general idea of your needs, contact a financial professional for guidance.

 After deciding on a policy, complete the application.
-For the underwriting process, you may have to provide general personal, health, lifestyle and employment information.
+For the underwriting process, you may have to provide general personal information, medical history, lifestyle and employment information.
 Your insurer will determine if you are insurable and the risk you may present to them, which is reflected in your premium costs.

 If you're approved, sign the paperwork and pay your first premium.
 Your coverage remains active as long as you continue paying your premiums for the duration of the term.

-Life insurance can sometimes feel complicated.
-But you don't have to go it alone.
-As you explore your options, consider discussing your needs, wants and concerns with a financial professional.
+As you explore your options, consider discussing your financial strategy with a financial professional.
 They can help you decide on a life insurance policy that suits your budget and long-term goals.

-Choose level term for steady protection and premium rates.
+Personalize your level term coverage for steady protection.
 Get a Life Insurance Quote

 Frequently Asked Questions